UNDRGRNDRadio/UNDRGRNDRadio/README.md

 Known Problems
 --------------------

-- I don't think the PHP is displaying errors properly on index.php

 - Text box is not responsive on /chat/chat.php

 - Extra smileys will not insert into text box on /chat/chat.php